sparklingdataocean/gh-pages/_posts/2017-12-24-word2vec2graphPsychoanalysis.markdown

 cleanPsychoNewW2V.count//--3433
 {% endhighlight %}

-<p>This new Word2Vec model works better: 85% of Psychoanalysis File words are in the model. </p>
+<p>This new Word2Vec model works a little bit better: 85% of Psychoanalysis File words are in the model. </p>

 <p><h3>How Word Pairs are Connected?</h3>
 Now we will calculate cosine similarities of words within word pairs.